rlfuller/react-cotd/README.md

     - `render(<p>Hello Rachel, I see you trying to learn some stuff!</p>, document.querySelector("#main"));`
 7. If you are passing a React component to render, the tag can either be self-closing or you can use the opening closing tags - either way
     - `render(<StorePicker />, ...)` or `render(<StorePicker></StorePicker>)`
-8. Normally, react componets will be created in their own file.
+8. Normally, react components will be created in their own file.
 To use react components, they must be imported (so you need to make sure you export them)

 ### JSX Tips
 1. Most people use JSX, but you could call `React.createElement()` to render your components that way, but you would probably be pretty sad if you did.